 - Here’s a great print resource to use if you’re looking for a simple way to help your neighbors (click for PDF version here):

-Note should Christians be told we can not meet together anymore:
+Note should Churches or Christians be singled out as non-essential and told we can not meet together anymore:

 Christians are bound by their faith to worship together.
 Time-honored rites and traditions, including prayers, singing, Scripture reading, communion, baptism, fellowship, and a laying of hands in blessing, are among those elements that comprise the free exercise of religion.
 The first Amendment to the United States Constitution known as ‘Freedom of Religion, Speech, and the Press’ says: Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof, or abridging the freedom of speech or of the press, or the right of the people peaceably to assemble and to petition the government for a redress of grievances.
 For more information please read “A Biblical Case for the Church’s Duty to Remain Open” or contact us.